Key takeaways

 There may be a tonne of causes directly related to erectile dysfunction, but on the other side of the coin, this means there's a wealth of different ways to stay harder for longer, too.

-Try medical treatment
+Try clinical treatment

 Plus, your treatments are delivered discreetly to your door, so there are no trips to the doctor or pharmacy necessary.
 And, with treatment, 78% of men will achieve lasting erections [9].